kylemartin120/Zork/README.md

 turn on (item) - activates an item, if it is in the player's inventory.

-\>attack (creature) with (item) - attemps to attack a creature with an item in
+attack (creature) with (item) - attemps to attack a creature with an item in
 		   	       	the player's inventory.

 ##Objects

-### Map
-The entire game map.
-Contains different rooms linked together by their borders.

 ### Room
 A specific room.
 Contains its borders, containers, items, creatures and